REVENUE ATTRIBUTION | B2B MARKETING OPERATIONS & SALES ALIGNMENT

 Sales rejects leads marketing worked hard to generate.
 Leadership questions budget.
 Your team loses confidence in the numbers.
 And you spend more time defending spend than driving strategy.

 That's not a tools problem.
-It's an alignment problem — and it starts with the data underneath.
+It's a marketing operations and alignment problem — and it starts with the data underneath.
 I fix the data so Marketing and Sales can finally tell the same story.

 About CY Growth Solutions

-Most marketing ops consultants tell you what to fix.
+Most marketing operations consultants tell you what to fix.
 I build it.

 I've built attribution infrastructure at enterprise scale — from zero at Alfa Laval to post-merger unification at Summit.